NootanVijapure/DDLExercise2/README.md

-# DDL exercise
+# DDL exercise 2
-Creating Tables:
+Creating Tables with Null and Not Null Constraints:
+Create a table named Books with the following columns:

+book_id (integer)
-Create a table named Movies with the following columns: movie_id (integer) title (varchar, maximum length 100) director (varchar, maximum length 50) release_year (integer) genre (varchar, maximum length 50)
+title (varchar, maximum length 100, not null) author (varchar, maximum length 50) genre (varchar, maximum length 50) publish_date (date, not null)

-Altering Tables:
+Ensure that title and publish_date columns do not allow NULL values, while author and genre columns can have NULL values.

+Altering Tables with Not Null Constraints:
-Alter the Movies table to add a new column named rating of type decimal(3, 1).
+Alter the Books table to modify the author column to not allow NULL values.

 Dropping Tables:
-Create a new table named Students with columns:
+Create a new table named Employees with the following columns:

-student_id (integer)
+employee_id (integer)
-student_name (varchar, maximum length 50)
+employee_name (varchar, maximum length 50, not null) department (varchar, maximum length 50) salary (decimal)
-age (integer)
-grade (varchar, maximum length 2)
-Then, drop the Students table.
+Then, drop the Employees table.

-Truncating Tables:
-Create a table named Events with columns:

-event_id (integer)
-event_name (varchar, maximum length 100)
-date (date)
-location (varchar, maximum length 100)
-Insert some sample data into the Events table.
-Once done, truncate the table to remove all records while keeping the table structure intact.

-Renaming Tables:
-Create a table named Restaurants with columns:

-restaurant_id (integer)
-name (varchar, maximum length 50) cuisine (varchar, maximum length 50) location (varchar, maximum length 100)
-Rename the table to DiningSpots.